-The report of independent auditor expressed an unmodified opinion on the Organization's financial statements.
+The independent auditor's report expressed an unmodified opinion on the basic financial statements of Family Promise of Spokane, Inc.

-The audit of the Organization's financial statements disclosed no material weaknesses in internal control over financial reporting.
+The audit of the financial statements of Family Promise of Spokane, Inc. disclosed no material weaknesses in internal control over financial reporting.

-The audit disclosed no compliance findings material to the Organization's financial statements.
+The audit disclosed no compliance findings material to the financial statements of Family Promise of Spokane, Inc.